-Strengthen trade unions and civil society participation
+Strengthen trade unions and civil society participation.

-The TSD chapters relying on soft enforcement mechanisms, their effectiveness in general requires a strong civil society38.
+The TSD chapters relying on soft enforcement mechanisms, their effectiveness, in general, requires a strong civil society.
 In general, civil society organisations (CSO) should be more involved in the EPA negotiations and related monitoring mechanisms.
-As stakeholder interviews have shown, CSO are often not aware of the EPA and its content39.
-Therefore, the implementation of EPA provisions on civil society participation (see section 3.6) is crucial for a proper implementation of labour standards and agreements.
+As stakeholder interviews have shown, CSO are often not aware of the EPA and its content.
+Therefore, the implementation of EPA provisions on civil society participation (see section 3.6) is crucial for the proper implementation of labour standards and agreements.

-In relation to implementing labour rights, the role of trade unions is particularly important.
-In several ESA countries it was reported that trade unions still face strong resistance and related rights are not fully implemented.
+Concerning implementing labour rights, the role of trade unions is particularly important.
+In several ESA countries, it was reported that trade unions still face strong resistance and related rights are not fully implemented.
 Labour inspections are often, for example, in Zimbabwe, organized and carried out by trade unions themselves - which is why they need to be provided with the resources and the power to effectively implement those.